nicolelau/liferay-learn/docs/dxp/7.x/en/advanced-installation-and-upgrades/01-installing-liferay-dxp-on-premises/installing-a-liferay-dxp-tomcat-bundle.md

 Extract the bundle to a location on your DXP host.
 This location is called your [Liferay Home](../14-reference/01-liferay-home.md).

 Congratulations!
 You've installed Liferay DXP.
-It's time to create a database for it.
+It's time to configure a database for it.

 ## Next Steps